Language acquisition: Language diversity

 An acquisition challenge in morphosyntax is to explain how children acquire ergative grammatical structures.
 Ergative languages treat the subject of intransitive verbs like the object of transitive verbs at the level of morphology, syntax or both.
 At the level of morphology, ergative languages assign an ergative marker to the subject of transitive verbs.
 The ergative marking may be realized by case markers on nouns or agreement markers on verbs.
 At the level of syntax, ergative languages have syntactic operations that treat the subject of transitive verbs differently from the subject of intransitive verbs.
 Languages with ergative syntax like K'iche' may restrict the use of subject questions for transitive verbs but not intransitive verbs.
 The acquisition challenge that ergativity creates is to explain how children acquire the language-specific manifestations of morphological and syntactic ergativity in the adult languages.
 The Mayan language Mam has ergative agreement making on its transitive verbs but extends the ergative marking to both the subject of intransitive verbs and the object of transitive verbs yielding transitive verbs with two ergative agreement markers.
 The contexts for extended ergative marking differ in type and frequency between Mayan languages, but two-year-old children produce extended ergative marking equally proficiently despite vast differences in the frequency of extended ergative marking in the adult languages.

 Children acquire language through exposure to a diverse variety of cultural practices.
 Local groups vary in size and mobility depending on their means of subsistence.
 Some cultures require men to marry women who speak another language.
-Their children may be exposed to their mother’s language for several years before moving in with their father and learning his language.
+Their children may be exposed to their mother's language for several years before moving in with their father and learning his language.
 Language groups have diverse beliefs about when children say their first words and what words they say.
 Such beliefs shape the time when parents perceive that children understand language.
-In many cultures children hear more speech directed to others than to themselves and yet children acquire language in all cultures.
+In many cultures, children hear more speech directed to others than to themselves, yet children acquire language in all cultures.

 Documenting the diversity of child languages is made more urgent by the rapid loss of languages around the world.
-It may not be possible to document child language in half of the world’s languages by the end of this century.
+It may not be possible to document child language in half of the world's languages by the end of this century.
 Documenting child language should be a part of every language documentation project, and has an important role to play in revitalizing local languages.
 Documenting child language preserves cultural modes of language transmission and can emphasize their significance throughout the language community.